mmtk/mmtk-core/docs/team/pull_request.md

 If `auto-merge.yml` failed for any reason, or if we have to manually merge binding PRs, this is the process to follow:

-1. Follow Step 1-4 in the auto merging process.
+1. Follow Step 1-5 in the auto merging process.
+(Step 3 is optional)
 1. When a new commit is pushed to `master`, we record the commit hash (as `{mmtk_core_commit}`).
 1. For each binding PR that we need to merge:
    1. Update `mmtk/Cargo.toml` in the binding: